jsom1/jsom1.github.io/_summaries/assembly.md

 # Your First Programs

-Where do we write the program ?
+How do we write a program ?
 {:style="color:DarkRed; font-size: 170%;"}
+We need 3 things to write a program.
-We can write the program in an editor, like nano for example.
+First, we need a place to write the program.
+It can be any text editor, like nano for example.
+Then, we need an assembler.
+There are many possibilities, here we will use nasm (Netwide Assembler)

 What is the structure of an assembly program ?
 {:style="color:DarkRed; font-size: 170%;"}